PRIMARY LEVEL : ages 3 to 6 at the Aquinas and Old Town Montessori Schools

-Our purpose is to lead the children toward Dr. Maria Montessori’s goal of “cosmic education, which is a complete vision of reality and man, and an ability to interpret both of them in their essence, nature, and reciprocal relationship.”
-The work at each age group represents a continuous program so the parents should be committed to allowing their children to complete each three-year cycle.
+Our purpose is to lead the children toward Dr. Maria Montessori's "cosmic education, which is a complete vision of reality and man, and an ability to interpret both of them in their essence, nature, and reciprocal relationship."
+The Montessori curriculum of the lower as well as the upper elementary program is designed as a three-year cycle, each year building on the previous year.
+Parents should be committed to allowing their children to complete each three-year cycle for an optimal learning experience.

 Junior Great Books